Frequently asked questions

 I have a family history of breast cancer, what do I do?

-One in eight women will develop breast cancer.
+One in seven women will develop breast cancer.
 Therefore many women and men will have a family member diagnosed with breast cancer on their mother's or father's side.
 In most cases this will not increase the risk of other family members developing breast cancer.

 If I am worried what should I do?